headwinds/cross-country/lib/components/lab/url-preview/README.md

 ### Vision

-I want to be able to post a url and the service pull the importat parts like a the title, summary and nice photo preview.
+I want to be able to post a url and pull the important parts like a the title, summary and nice photo preview.

 ### The Angeline Tetteh-Wayoe challenge